 Our next endeavor is to extend the reach of infrastructure to the outskirts of urban areas, creating opportunities for housing development at an efficient density.
 Simultaneously, we remain committed to preserving connectivity to essential amenities, high-quality recreational spaces, open areas, and community gathering points.
 This holistic approach ensures that our community thrives with diverse housing options while maintaining access to the essentials that enrich our residents' lives.
-An important mention is also to continue outreach for diversity in developers and partnerships.
-The intentionality of working with a developer with a wealth of knowledge in racial and ethnic inequities allows the City of Auburn to further continue to build inclusionary housing.

 - 1. Financial Incentives: Providing financial incentives, such as tax credits, grants, or subsidies, to developers and builders who commit to constructing affordable housing units can stimulate production. - 2.
-Partnerships: Collaborations between government agencies, nonprofits, and private developers can effectively pool resources and expertise to address affordability challenges. - 3.
-Mixed-Income Development: Promote mixed-income housing developments that integrate affordable units within market-rate projects to avoid creating concentrated areas of poverty. - 4.
+Partnerships: Collaborations between government agencies, nonprofits, and private developers can effectively pool resources and expertise to address affordability challenges. - Mixed-Income Development: Promote mixed-income housing developments that integrate affordable units within market-rate projects to avoid creating concentrated areas of poverty. - 4.
 Tenant Protections: Enforce tenant protections to prevent unjust evictions and ensure renters have stable housing options. - 5.
 Housing Vouchers: Expand housing voucher programs to help low-income individuals and families afford rental housing in the private market.